The snow was just beginning to fall last Thursday when art teacher Karla Matheny introduced a class of Kindergartners to a trailblazing Black artist.

 Underpinning all of this are several essential questions that students consider and discuss: What forgotten people, events or aspects of Black history should America remember and why?
 How is history uncovered and shared?
 How would the story of a specific historical event be told from the perspective of a Black person at the time?

 In the Middle School, students are learning about Black history across disciplines—from Humanities to Spanish and Music.
-During the recent Project Week, 6th graders in Lara Anderson and Trevor Rosenthal's Humanities classes welcomed a special guest speaker via Zoom: Constancia "Dinky" Romilly, the grandmother of a 6th grade student, who spoke to students about her experiences as an activist during the Civil Rights movement.
+During the recent Project Week, 6th graders in Lara Anderson and Trevor Rosenthal's Humanities classes welcomed a special guest speaker via Zoom: Constancia "Dinky" Romilly, the grandmother of a 6th grade student, who spoke to students about her experiences as an activist during the Civil Rights movement in the 1960s.
 The talk connected to the novel 6th graders are reading, One Crazy Summer by Rita Williams-Garcia, which is set in the summer of 1968 and tells the story of three sisters who travel to Oakland, California to meet the mother who abandoned them.

 Seventh graders are engaged in several projects around Black history and heroes.
 In Humanities, teachers Sheila Lavey and Skye Lee made an exciting connection with the Witness Stones Project.
-Modeled after the Stolperstein in Europe—stone cubes with the names and life dates of victims of Nazi extermination—the Witness Stones Project places similar cubes at norther locations where individuals were enslaved.
+Modeled after the Stolpersteine in Europe—stone cubes with the names and life dates of victims of Nazi extermination—the Witness Stones Project places similar cubes at norther locations where individuals were enslaved.
 Seventh graders were introduced to the project by Dennis Culliton, director of the Guilford-based Witness Stones Project, and Khail Quotap, Director of Education at New Haven Museum.
-The goal is for Foote seventh graders to help place a Witness Stone at the Pardee-Morris House in New Haven this June as a tribute to Pink, an enslaved woman who was held there.
+The goal is for Foote seventh graders to help place a Witness Stone at the Pardee-Morris House in New Haven this June as a tribute to Pink, an enslaved woman who lived there.

 Seventh graders also recently completed a project about trailblazing Black women.
 Each student chose a Black female trailblazer (from a list of more than 100).
 They researched the women through an activism lens, identified three key facts and annotated why each fact is important.
 Finally they created a poster on the design app Canva to capture their research and the trailblazer's remarkable spirit.